casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 ## Conclusion

-Test Driven Development By Example has some issues, but that's still useful book.
+Test Driven Development By Example has some technical issues that is occurred by legacy programming environment, but the article is still useful book.

 Kent Beck shows the way to implement the code from his idea.
 Some implementation looks winding road, but test case is very clear.